Fine-grained Visual-Text Prompt-Driven Self-Training for Open-Vocabulary Object Detection: Method

 \subsubsection{Text Prompt}

 Prompt tuning has been verified as an effective method to probe knowledge in pre-trained language models \cite{petroni2019language} and applied in various NLP tasks \cite{schick2020s,li2021prefix}.
 For example, the hand-crafted text prompts, e.g., `a photo of a \{\}.', have been adopted to adapt the pre-trained VLM to the different downstream tasks ~\cite{radford2021learning,gu2021open}.
-Inspired by these works, we further introduce a learnable text prompt module to provide dense alignment task cues for enhancing categories embeddings since downstream text-pixel alignment task is quite different from the upstream global text-image alignment task.
+Inspired by these works, we further introduce a learnable text prompt encoder to provide dense alignment task cues for enhancing categories embeddings since downstream text-pixel alignment task is quite different from the upstream global text-image alignment task.

-The text prompt module maps the learnable prompt word $q_l\in \mathbb{R}^{D}$ into the prompt embeddings $h_l\in \mathbb{R}^{D}$.
-We believe that the $h_l$ should depend on each other since the words in a natural sentence always have a strong contextual relationship.
-Therefore for the structure of proposed text prompt module, it contains a bidirectional long-short term memory network~(LSTM) to get the contextual information followed by a ReLU activated two-layer multilayer perceptron (MLP)~\cite{liu2021gpt}.
+As shown in Fig.~\ref{fig:details_prompt} (a), the text prompt encoder maps the learnable prompt tokens $Q \in \mathbb{R}^{M \times D}$ into the prompt embeddings $ H \in \mathbb{R}^{M \times D}$. $M$ denotes the total number of prompt tokens.
+We believe that the $h_i \in H$ should depend on each other since the words in a natural sentence always have a strong contextual relationship.
+Therefore for the structure of the proposed text prompt encoder module, it contains a bidirectional long-short term memory network~(LSTM) to get the contextual information followed by a ReLU activated two-layer multilayer perceptron (MLP)~\cite{liu2021gpt}:

+After that, we concatenate the same text prompt embeddings with each class token $c \in C$ to obtain the prompt-enhanced text embedding $t' \in T'$ by:

-where $l$ denotes the length of prompt tokens added before the category token and $m$ denotes the total number of prompt tokens.
+where $[\cdot]$ denotes the concatenation operation, and $L$ denotes the length of prompt tokens added before the category token.